War Robots: Push

 A relatively new Battle mode where the goal is to escort the floating yellow payload in the middle of the map to the final point, which is found near the opposing team's spawn point.
 At some areas of the maps, there will be checkpoints, and when the payload ends up there, any robot escorting the payload needs to wait and outnumber the amount of their opposing team's robots that is escorting the payload for a while for the payload to be able to move again.
 The payload's movement is based on the amount of robot's escorting it.
 The more robot of the same team is escorting the payload, the faster the payload goes, and when the amount of robots of both teams escorting the payload is the same, the payload will not move and will stay in place.

 Skirmish

 This Battle mode changes in an interval of every 24 hours.
 The goal depends on what the Battle mode available for the Skirmish is at the mean time.
 Examples of Skirmish Battle modes are: Cat and Mice, TDM Brawler's Rumble, BR Sniper's Delight, etc.

 Notable collaborations

+In December 2020, War Robots launched its first crossover event, collaborating with Croteam’s Serious Sam 4.
+The limited-time event introduced Beheaded Kamikaze enemies from the Serious Sam franchise, a cameo appearance of Sam Stone driving the Papamobile, and the return of a Rome-themed map.
+The crossover included themed event tasks and rewards and remained available until January 12, 2021.

 In War Robots Update 11.1 War Robots collaborated with Kunio Okawara to design the S.W.O.R.D.
 UNIT 190 and other items for the event.

+In 2025, the game featured a collaboration with the Swedish metal band Sabaton, including an original song and a special event inspired by the band’s album The War to End All Wars.